-Watson Jr. didn’t use the word strategy in his famous quote, but realizing his vision hinged on successful planning the right moves and then making them.
+Watson Jr. didn’t use the word strategy in his famous quote but realized his vision hinged on successfully planning the right moves and then making them.

 This is the inflection point business leaders struggle to cope with.
 The body of evidence supporting the ROI of user experience design grows by the month, so the value of design is readily apparent.

 The question has now become: “How do we plan and apply an effective UX strategy?”

 There are a few different answers to that question, but Jaime Levy provides the best guidance with her 4 Tenets of UX Strategy.
 By analyzing each of these four tenets and showing real-world examples, I’ll outline how you can create a UX strategy that’s less wishful thinking and more get shit done.

 The 4 pillars of UX strategy

 Before we go any further, it’s probably important to do the obligatory “what is UX strategy” thing.
 By Levy’s definition, UX strategy is “a plan of action for how to ascertain that the user experience of a product is aligned with business objectives.”

 So instead of hiring a bunch of UX designers and then wondering what they’re doing all the time, you can follow these guidelines and ensure the work of your design team is actually worth something to your business.